 Assisted by his brother Chad, Sarno launched the private label Wicked Kitchen range to coincide with Veganuary 2018.
-While you won’t find the word vegan on any of the range’s items, the varied line is completely plant-based and is also — as the brothers say on the Wicked Healthy website — “80 percent healthy and 20 percent wicked.”
+While you won’t find the word vegan on any of the range’s items, the varied line is completely plant-based and, as the brothers say on the Wicked Healthy website, “80 percent healthy and 20 percent wicked.”

-Derek told LIVEKINDLY in an email interview that compassionate eating is at the core of its business model, “the main practice behind everything we do is compassion combined with being connected and aware of what we’re eating,” he said.
+Sarno told LIVEKINDLY that compassionate eating is at the core of the Wicked Kitchen business model, and said that “the main practice behind everything we do is compassion combined with being connected and aware of what we’re eating.”

-Tesco has recognized that vegan products effectively meet a whole range of different dietary requirements in one fell swoop.
-As such, it has been a trailblazer for making vegan-friendly foods everyday and accessible.
-Whether you’re a veritable vegan, full-on flexitarian or just someone who likes to try new foodstuffs, here is a rundown of Tesco’s most popular vegan offerings.
+Vegan products effectively meet a whole range of different dietary requirements in one fell swoop.
+And as such, Tesco has been a trailblazer for making vegan-friendly foods everyday and accessible.
+So whether you’re a veritable vegan, full-on flexitarian or just someone who likes to try new foodstuffs, here is a rundown of Tesco’s most popular vegan offerings.

 As well as stocking popular brands such as Violife, Tesco launched its own line of dairy-free cheeses in early 2017 as part of its “Free From” range.

-Made from the superfood staple, coconut oil, the vegan cheese line proved so successful that Tesco extended the range to an impressive 11 products later that year.
-To avoid any quibbling over its products being called cheese, Tesco describes each product as a “coconut alternative to..” before naming the particular type of cheese.
-The range includes products from day to day classics to more artisanal curd
+Made from coconut oil, this vegan cheese line proved so successful that Tesco extended the range to an impressive 11 products later that year.
+To avoid any quibbling over its products being called cheese, Tesco describes each product as a “coconut alternative.”
+The full range now includes products from day-to-day classics to artisanal varieties.

 Continuing the cheese theme, Tesco’s Free From line also includes cheese flavor nachos, a vegan macaroni cheese ready meal, and an instant cheese sauce.
 Some nights, there just isn’t time to get creative with cashew nuts.

-While Tesco’s more obviously plant-based products, such as its peanut and avocado burger are enjoyed by many customers, there remains a demand for vegan meat.
-New innovations in plant-based protein are fuelling the market and Tesco is, of course, a part of the vegan meat menagerie with own-brand products and established brands like Quorn and Linda McCartney.
-The global chain’s vegan meat options include:
+While Tesco’s more obviously plant-based products — such as its peanut and avocado burger — are enjoyed by many customers, there remains a demand for “realistic” vegan meat.
+New innovations in plant-based protein are fuelling the market and Tesco is ready to cater to customer demand for new, meaty products.
+It even stocks vegan haggis.

 The Beyond Burger

-Tesco is currently the only UK supermarket that stocks the Beyond Burger from award-winning California company Beyond Meat.
+Tesco was also the very first UK supermarket to stock the Beyond Burger, produced by the award-winning California company Beyond Meat.

-The “bleeding” burger crafted from pea protein isolate and beetroot extract has changed the face of vegan meat, making it everyday and affordable.
-This is demonstrated by the fact that, according to Beyond Meat’s founder, Ethan Brown, 93 percent of the people buying the Beyond burger are meat eaters.
+Beyond’s “bleeding” burger crafted from pea protein isolate and beetroot extract has changed the face of vegan meat, making it everyday and affordable.
+This is demonstrated by the fact that, according to Beyond Meat’s founder, Ethan Brown, 93 percent of the people buying the Beyond burger are meat-eaters.

 Tesco currently stocks the following products from Oumph!
 Which can all be found in the freezer section.